anishchapagain/RLHF-CoT/DeepSeek-CoT-RL.md

 ## Chain-of-Thought (CoT) Reasoning
 Chain-of-Thought (CoT) is a technique used to enhance the problem-solving abilities of AI models, particularly LLMs.
 Instead of generating direct answers, CoT prompts models to **break down problems into intermediate steps**, mimicking human-like reasoning.

+Chain-of-Thought (CoT) is like teaching AI to "show its work" when solving problems.
+Instead of guessing answers, the AI writes down each step it takes, just like a student solving a math problem on paper.

 ### Key Features of CoT:
 1. **Step-by-Step Reasoning**: Models decompose tasks (e.g., math problems, logic puzzles) into smaller, manageable steps.
    *Example*: Solving `3x + 5 = 20` by first subtracting 5, then dividing by 3.